Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

-The factors that have significant and uncertain impacts on the value of overcapacity in the aluminum industry include the demand for primary aluminum (from smelting), the operational flexibility of the smelters, and the costs of competitive technologies for load flexibility (batteries, long-duration storage, etc.).
-This study employs a scenario analysis approach, grouping these factors into three-dimensional parameter sets (Table \ref{tab:scenario_settings}) to explore the impact of different assumptions and uncertain parameters on the research findings.
+The factors that have significant and uncertain impacts on the value of overcapacity in the aluminum industry include: the demand for primary aluminum (from smelting), the operational flexibility of the smelters, the costs of other low-carbon technologies for load flexibility (batteries, long-duration storage, etc.), and the flexibility of labor and employment.
+This study employs a scenario analysis approach, grouping these factors into four-dimensional parameter sets (Table \ref{tab:scenario_settings}) to explore the impact of different assumptions and uncertain parameters on the research findings.

-In the model, China’s domestic aluminum smelters are required to meet the country’s annual primary aluminum demand, which is equal to the total aluminum demand minus the demand that can be met by recycled aluminum, as recycled aluminum is prioritized for production due to its per-unit mineral, energy, and investment costs being orders of magnitude lower than those for aluminum smelting.
-We focus exclusively on primary aluminum smelters and do not consider recycled aluminum production to be overcapacity, as its output is currently increasing and does not face overcapacity issues.
-Additionally, recycled aluminum production has limited grid interaction flexibility value due to its low electricity intensity (only 5\% of the electricity used in primary aluminum production) and is not traditionally considered an energy-intensive industry.